 Verdict: Loss mitigation is the professional servicer’s core function during delinquency.
 It reduces losses, satisfies regulatory expectations, and preserves investor relationships.

 The term “loss mitigation” sounds like a concession to borrowers.
 From where I sit, it is the opposite.
-Every dollar spent on a structured modification or forbearance is a dollar not spent on the $50,000–$80,000 judicial foreclosure process — and private lenders do not have the institutional reserves to absorb that cost repeatedly.
+Every resource committed to a structured modification or forbearance is a resource not consumed by a drawn-out judicial foreclosure process — and private lenders do not have the institutional reserves to absorb that cost repeatedly.
 The lenders who resist formal workout processes because they feel “soft” consistently post worse portfolio performance than those who treat loss mitigation as the first line of asset protection.
-Servicing-first operations build loss mitigation protocols into the boarding process — before the first payment is ever missed. — Thomas Standen IV, Note Servicing Center
+Servicing-first operations build loss mitigation protocols into the boarding process — before the first payment is ever missed.

 7. Hardship Letter